 To set up manual port forwarding for torrenting, you have to enable forwarding within the Astrill application and use the assigned port in your P2P client.
 For automatic port forwarding, simply use port range 40000-49999 and enable NAT-PMP or UPnP in your P2P client.

 How well does Astrill VPN work to overcome the geo-restrictions put in place by global streaming services?
-Can you depend on their service to unblock your favorite movies and TV shows without lagging speeds, or falling foul of legal stipulations?
+Can you depend on their service to unblock your favorite movies and TV shows without lagging speeds?

 So far, the answer seems to be yes.

 Using Astrill VPN’s USA servers on Netflix we were able to access TV shows like The Office and Archer which would have been geo-blocked otherwise.
 Users have also left positive reviews regarding their ability to scale through Netflix’s ever-expanding VPN traps.

 Accessing BBC iPlayer and Amazon Prime Video was a different story, however.
 Three of the United Kingdom servers were blocked by BBC iPlayer, making it unsuitable for catching up on exclusively British content.
 Amazon Prime Video’s VPN blocker also kicks in when you try to access content with any of the servers.